Kaviar in Norwegian

-Norwegians make open-face sandwiches with whatever sandwich meats, seafoods, cheeses, and vegetables they have around.
+Norwegians make open-face sandwiches with whatever sandwich meats, seafood, cheeses, and vegetables they have around.

 Kaviar is sometimes served on bread with sliced hard-boiled egg, thinly sliced English cucumbers, and also sometimes served with Jarlsberg (lean Norwegian Swiss), kvitost, or Gouda cheese, that is Gauda ost in Norwegian.

-In Norway, we serve open-face sandwiches, not just for parties, but it's the normal for everyday food.
+In Norway, we serve open-face sandwiches, not just for parties, but it's normal for everyday food.